top of page

 The Mind Distorted: Hallucinations (Part 4)

 Hallucinations: When Perception Breaks from Reality Hallucinations are among the most widely recognized psychotic symptoms.
-Like most psychotic symptoms, they are not debilitating simply because they exist—but because of how the individual interprets them.
+Like most psychotic symptoms, they are not debilitating simply because they exist, but because of how the individual interprets them.
 Hallucinations reflect a breakdown in the reliability of perception, where internal stimuli are experienced as coming from the outside world.
-While delusions are distortions in thought and hallucinations are distortions in
+While delusions are distortions in thought and hallucinations are distortions i

 The Mind Distorted: Delusions (Part 3)